 Your market analysis should include an overview of your industry, a look at your target market, an analysis of your competition, your own projections for your business, and any regulations you’ll need to comply with.

-In the previous section of your market analysis, you were able to look at the general scope.
+In the industry section of your market analysis, you focused on the general scope.
 In this section, you’ve got to be specific.
-It’s important to establish a clear idea of your target market early on.
+It’s important to establish a clear understanding of your target market early on.
 A lot of new entrepreneurs make the rookie mistake of thinking that everyone is their potential market.
 To put it simply, they’re not.

 - Market size: This is where you want to get real, both with the potential readers of your business plan and with yourself.
-Do your research and find out who and where your competitors are, and how much your customers spend annually on your product or service.
+How much do your potential customers spend annually on the types of products or services you plan to offer?
 How big is the potential market for your business?

 - Competitor strengths and weaknesses: What is your competition good at?
 Where do they fall behind?
 Get imaginative to spot opportunities to excel where others are falling short.

 - Barriers to entry: What are the potential pitfalls of entering your particular market?
-What’s the cost of entry—is it prohibitively high, or can anyone enter your market?
+What’s the cost of entry—is it prohibitively high, or can anyone enter?
 This is where you examine your weaknesses.
 Be honest, with investors and yourself.
 Being unrealistic is not going to make you look good.

-- Window of opportunity: Does your entry into the market rely on time-sensitive technology?
+- The window of opportunity: Does your entry into the market rely on time-sensitive technology?
 Do you need to get in early to take advantage of an emerging market?

 - Pricing and gross margin: This is where you’ll lay out your pricing structure and discuss any discounts you plan to offer.
-Your gross margin is the difference between your cost and the sales price.
+Your gross margin is the difference between your costs and the sales price.
 Again, be realistic yet optimistic.
-Optimistic projections not only serve as a guide, they can be a motivator.
+Optimistic projections not only serve as a guide—they can also be a motivator.

 Market analyses vary from industry to industry and company to company.
 The hard truth is that some of the information you wish to include may not be publicly available.
 A little estimation is okay, but the bulk of your numbers need to be based on facts.
 Here are some good places to start your market research: